 After looking at some different places – there are quite a few – we decided to try Cenotes Casa Tortuga, which has several cenotes to swim in.
 There are other places in the area with a similar name, so make sure you are at the right place.
 Tulum is almost 2 hours south of Cancun.

 Cenotes Casa Tortuga is at Carretera cancun-tulum km239 in Tulum, and I would say it was about a 20 minute drive from downtown Tulum.
-We took our rental car, but I believe there are some tour companies that will take you there as well.
+We used our rental car that we picked up from Cancun at Avant Car Rental, but I believe there are some tour companies that will take you there as well.

 The one road sign was a little tough to see, but Google Maps did a pretty good job of getting us there.